 - provide SiteMinder with all information, assistance and co-operation reasonably requested by SiteMinder in order to enable SiteMinder to meet its obligations under this Agreement;

-- provide SiteMinder and its contractors, agents and employees with prompt access to the Customer Software Application and to the Customer’s personnel, equipment, data and information as is reasonably required to enable SiteMinder to provide the Services.
+- provide SiteMinder and its contractors, agents and employees with prompt access to the Customer Software Application and to the Customer’s personnel, equipment, data and information as is reasonably required for the purpose of delivering the Products.

-- SiteMinder or Third Party Software Owners may perform scheduled and unscheduled maintenance or perform updates in relation to the SiteMinder Infrastructure, the Products or the Third Party Software from time to time.
+- SiteMinder may perform scheduled and unscheduled maintenance or perform updates in relation to the SiteMinder Infrastructure or the Products from time to time.

-- SiteMinder will use its reasonable efforts to give the Customer notice undertaking any scheduled maintenance and will use reasonable endeavours to perform all scheduled maintenance at times likely to minimise interference to the Customer.
-If SiteMinder is required to perform unscheduled or urgent maintenance, then SiteMinder will use reasonable efforts to provide prior notice to the Customer however the Customer accepts that such prior notice may not always be possible.
+- SiteMinder must use reasonable efforts to give the Customer notice before undertaking any scheduled maintenance and must use reasonable endeavours to perform all scheduled maintenance at times likely to minimise interference to the Customer.
+If SiteMinder is required to perform unscheduled or urgent maintenance, SiteMinder must use reasonable efforts to provide prior notice to the Customer, however the Customer accepts that such prior notice may not always be possible.

-7.1 SupportThe SiteMinder support team will deal directly with the Customer’s centralised support function regarding basic configuration changes for accommodation providers and otherwise will provide basic support enquiries during local business hours.
+7.1 SupportThe SiteMinder support team will deal directly with the Customer’s centralised support function regarding basic configuration changes for the Property and otherwise will provide basic support to enquiries during the Customer’s local business hours.

-7.2 Room Mapping for Channel ManagerThe Customer must perform all room mappings through the Channel Manager interface for all channels that are enabled for dynamic room mapping.
+7.2 Room mapping for the Channel ManagerThe Customer must perform all room mappings through the Channel Manager interface for all channels that are enabled for dynamic room mapping.
 SiteMinder must perform activation of all new channels and room mappings for channels that are not enabled for dynamic room mapping.